VNXtreme/node-red-contrib-evernote/README.md

 ## The Evernote Node-RED nodes

-The set of Node-RED nodes are found in the GCP section of the palette.
+The set of Node-RED nodes are found in the section of the palette.
 The current set of nodes are:

 * Evernote - Register your credential.
-* AddNote - Create note.
+* AddNote - Add note to your notebook.